 The laboratory is currently accredited by ANAB to the ISO/IEC 17025 and the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB) - International requirements.
-Accreditation Scope
+Accreditation Certificate / Scope

 The Bureau is also accredited by the State of Texas through the Texas Forensic Science Commission.
 Any laboratory or other entity (public or private) conducting forensic analysis of physical evidence must be accredited by the TFSC in order for that laboratory's evidence or testimony to be admissible in a criminal proceeding under Code of Criminal Procedure Article 38.35.
 Texas Forensic Science Commission Lab Accreditation Certificate